 I usually avoid writing about events that I know every other writer is talking about on their blogs, but I’ve been doing the Year in Review thing for many a New Year’s now, so I’m making an exception.
 I’m actually happy that this is a blogging trend and would probably follow it even if I had not been doing it for years because I’ve really loved reading everyone’s reflections on the past year.
 This Year in Review is a little different than the previous years though because it was it was one year ago today, I started seriously blogging.
 As a result, I don’t need to chronicle the events of 2011 in detail since most of the major ones are listed in the archives, that thing to the left that I call the “Athenæum” because I love ridiculously obscure words.
 Instead I’m going to reflect a bit on how those events affected me.

 Oh dear God she’s going to get introspective.

-Yeah, this is likely gonna be one of those entirely skippable entries since I’ll babble and emote to the point that the entry will be just a squishy mess of fucking feely mushy mush that will make your teeth hurt.
-Don’t worry, the next entry will be back to holy-shittery as usual though.
+Yeah, this is likely gonna be one of those entirely skippable entries since I’ll babble and emote to the point that the entry will be just a squishy mess of fucking-feely-mushy-mush that will make your teeth hurt.
+Don’t worry, the next entry will be back to WTF that is my life as usual.
 To those wise peeps who are jumping off at this point of the entry, I just want to say Happy New Year!
-Thank you for helping make my year rock out with its cock out.~
+Thank you for helping make my year rock outlaid.

 Now on with the mushy-mush, heavy, thinky shit.